hossein5inq/workwell/docs/api.md

 The `site_id` can be used to interact with all site’s users such as broadcasting a push notification, posting on the site timeline, etc.

+In case of error, the endpoint returns 400, please see [Workwell API Error](#error-code) for more details.

 ## <a name="push-notification"></a>Send a push notification to users

 Using the `user id` obtained from [user-info endpoint](#user-info), you can call Workwell API to send push notifications to multiple users: